-- An episode of The Simpsons revolved around Bart attempting to get the ultra-violent popular video game Bonestorm.
-He instead ended up with Lee Carvallo's Putting Challenge.
+- An episode of The Simpsons revolves around Bart attempting to get the ultra-violent popular video game Bonestorm.
+He instead ends up with Lee Carvallo's Putting Challenge.

 - In ReBoot, The Funhouse would be this kind of game, if we weren't watching from the perspective of the Game Characters.

-- Mary's games in Code Monkeys dance the line around this trope, trying to combine it with feminist values, though some are less innocent than others (like when she was forced to make a "Little Suzy Snackcakes" game with bulimia as a game mechanic.)
+- Mary's games dance the line around this trope, trying to combine it with feminist values, though some are less innocent than others (like when she is forced to make a "Little Suzy Snackcakes" game with bulimia as a game mechanic.)

-- Arthur had a browser game called Virtual Goose.
-Unusually for this trope, the main characters thought it was the most awesome game ever, although DW's board game Confuse the Goose was considered a baby toy despite being identical.
+- Arthur has a browser game called Virtual Goose.
+Unusually for this trope, the main characters think it is the most awesome game ever, although DW's board game Confuse the Goose is considered a baby toy despite being identical.

 - Teen Titans Go! has Puppy Tummy Tickles, a video game in which you just tickle a puppy's tummy.
 Starfire introduces it to Cyborg and Beast Boy to break up a fight between them over a video game. and also to carry on Starfire's plan to spread kindness.
 It works.